 If you answered "yes" to any of the above questions, it might be time to assess your aging loved one's ADLs and IADLs, either by a medical professional or from your perspective as a family member.

 ADL and IADL Assessment Tips for Caregivers

 As you assess your loved one's ADL and IADL capabilities, follow these tips:

-While it can be common to be in a hurry, and difficult to find the time to make an extended observation, it’s important to take as much time as needed and be patient in order to make an accurate assessment
+While it can be common to be in a hurry and find it difficult to find the time to make an extended observation, it's important to take as much time as needed and be patient in order to make an accurate assessment.

 If your loved one is unable to perform daily tasks outlined in the ADLs and IADLs, or if you have other safety factors, it may be time to discuss increasing their level of support or moving to an assisted living community.

 ADL and IADL Checklist

 When it comes to assessing ADLs and IADLs, there's a lot of technical information about different assessments.
 This can be overwhelming for families to navigate.